pik3d/19en/README.md

 JAVA doesn't even need to be installed.
 Only unpack the JAVA installation archive in some folder.

-The framework has simple tools to create a new command in JAVA, for example: __jj-Technology -"java-JAVA"__. jj-command allows to compile/execute .jj and .java files. jj-file contains only "subject part".
+The framework has simple tools to create a new command in JAVA, for example: __jj-Technology -"java-JAVA"__. jj-command allows to compile/execute __.jj and .java files__. jj-file contains only "subject part".
 File.java is generated from File.jj by adding header with import and main().
 Generated file with framework class-path is submitted for execution to JAVA as "single source-file".
 Intermediate files can be saved.

-jj-Technology supports __macro substitution__ that allow you to modify java-code directly during jj-call.
+__jj-Technology supports macro substitution__ that allow you to modify java-code directly during jj-call.
 For example: a code snippet can be inserted into the jj-file just before compilation.
 FOr example this feature is used to find regression, i.e. set of functions for regression can be specified __analytically in symbolic form directly in the command line__, see: pik3d/demo/regression.